pyOpenSci/python-package-guide/index.md

 :link: package-structure-code/intro
 :link-type: doc

-✨ Want to better understand the ecosystem? ✨
+✨ Understand the Python Packaging Ecosystem ✨
 ^^^
 If you are looking to better understand the tools and options in the diverse Python packaging ecosystem, then this section is for you.
-Here you will learn about the most commonly used tools in the ecosystem and also tools and processes that our community recommends.
+Here you will learn about the most commonly used tools in the ecosystem as well as the tools and processes that our community recommends. also tools and processes that our community recommends.
 :::